functionaldude/realtime-chat/CHAT_DATABASE.md

 ```

 Indexes:
-- `{channelId: 1, timestamp: -1}`: to fetch all messages in a channel, sorted by sendDate descending
+- `{channelId: 1, sortScore: -1}`: to fetch all messages in a channel, sorted by sendDate descending